The Growing Role of Hyper-Automation

 Thus, according to Renish, the ability to improve the quality of employee engagement and customer experience and the need to improve operational and service performances are some of the more prominent drivers of Hyper Automation.

 Automation initiatives mainly focus on cost reduction and increase in compliance, Renish tells me.

 In addition to those, he continues, the top benefits of Hyper Automation for businesses include:

-- Agility: the business doesn’t need to rely on a single technology for automation purposes.
-Reliance on a suite of tools along with cultural change, enables organizations to achieve scale and flexibility in operations.
+- Agility: the business doesn’t need to rely on a single technology for automation.
+Reliance to a suite of tools and cultural change enables organizations to achieve scale and flexibility in operations.

-- Enabling employees and improving their productivity: automation frees the time of employees so that they can focus on more value-added tasks.
+- Enabling employees and improving their productivity: automation frees employees’ time so they can focus on more value-added tasks.